Student Right to Know

-In compliance with Title IV, the Higher Education Opportunity Act of 2008, and other Federal and State disclosure laws, the Johns Hopkins Carey Business School has listed consumer information for prospective and current students.
-If you have any questions, please contact Bobbie Tchopev, Director of Student Services, at 410-234-9240 or email@example.com.
+In compliance with Title IV, the Higher Education Opportunity Act of 2008, and other federal and state disclosure laws, the Johns Hopkins Carey Business School has listed consumer information for prospective and current students.
+If you have any questions, please contact the Office of Student Services, at 410-234-9240 or firstname.lastname@example.org.

 Disclosures applicable to all students across Johns Hopkins University are available here.

 - For Help in Obtaining Financial Aid Information

 - Family Educational Rights and Privacy Act (FERPA)